ProcureDesk Procurify

 Mobile apps (for iOS & Android) check-icon check-icon

-What are the differences between ProcureDesk & Procurify?
+What are the main differences between ProcureDesk and Procurify?

 • Virtual spend cards.
-Procurify offers virtual spend cards for employees to use during travel or for other company expenses (subscriptions, offsites, luncheons, etc.), while ProcureDesk does not.
-Instead, we integrate with popular credit card systems and run daily reports to sync expenses and aggregate spend data in our system.
+Procurify issues virtual spend cards for travel, subscriptions, and other employee expenses.
+ProcureDesk does not.
+Instead, ProcureDesk integrates with existing corporate card systems and runs daily reports to sync expenses and aggregate spend data inside the platform.

-What accounting integrations do ProcureDesk & Procurify offer?
+What accounting integrations do ProcureDesk and Procurify offer?

 Procurify integrates with: